Want to earn your PMP designation or CAPM designation but don’t know where to start?

 Which version of the PMBOK will the exam be based on?

 On December 27, 2012, PMI made available its 5th version of the PMBOK.
-For information on how this new version will affect the PMP and CAPM exams, please click here.
+As of July 31, 2013, the PMP Exam has been based on PMBOK ver.
+5. For information on how this new version will affect the PMP and CAPM exams, please click here.

 For a complete list of available project management courses see out Project Management Training Map.
 Wheter you are just starting out, or are a seasoned project management professional, WCP has the training to help you be the best you can be.